Managing Diversity Articles

 information-technology organizations with "one-size-fits-all" policies, especially

-when it comes to women employees, according to recent research.
+when it comes to women employees.

 February 21 2006 - Why do so few African Americans succeed in the accounting profession?